 Formation in Christian Chastity

-Formation in Christian Chastity is taught to all children in grades 1-8 in our Diocesan schools and in parish religious education programs.
+Formation in Christian Chastity is taught to all children in grades 1 and 5-8 in Holy Family Catholic Schools.

 - Students will know rules for keeping people safe.